kgfly/SimpleNvimEditor/README.md

 ...

-I just want a simple, lightweight GUI that works on all my machines.
+A minimalist, I just want a simple, lightweight GUI that works on all my machines.
 There are surprisingly few candidates that meet that bar.

 ## What it offers